Parma, Ohio: Transportation

 Also, Pearl Road (U.S. Route 42) runs from southwest to northeast through northern Parma for less than two miles (3 km).

+The speed limit is 35 mph on most major thoroughfares in Parma.
+The exception is in business zones which have 25 mph speed limit.

 Public transportation in Parma includes bus routes operated by the Greater Cleveland Regional Transit Authority, which serves the city of Cleveland and Cuyahoga County suburbs.